In the second century B.C., the Chinese emperor Ts'In She was already authenticating specific seals with a fingerprint.

 Multimodal biometric systems usually require two biometric credentials for identification, such as face and fingerprints, instead of one.

-For several years now, the use of several biometric features in combination, such as the face and the iris or the iris and fingerprints, has considerably reduced error rates.
+For years, using several biometric features, such as the face and the iris or the iris and fingerprints, has considerably reduced error rates.

 Biometrics can also enhance multi-factor authentication (MFA).